 READ MORE: Learn more about Genocide

-With your support we can defend the human rights of these minorities
+With your support we can continue to tell the truth

 Why you should support us

 We do not know of a single case in history, where Genocide was identified and prevented in time and before it happened.

 The history of Genocide teaches that humanitarian organisations, even churches and the so called experts, all react after the fact.